 Note:It’s important to understand that when an asset is removed, it is permanently removed.
 Assets are not moved to Trash where they can be recovered later.
 When an asset or a content item is deleted, it is permanently removed.

 Click Assets and select the item you want to delete.
 Click Delete.
 If an item is published, you can’t delete it (because it’s in use).

 Here are some things to consider when you remove assets:

-You can’t delete an asset that’s being used in a content item.
-If an image is referenced in a content item, for example, you can’t delete that image.
+- You can’t delete an asset that’s being used in a content item.
+For example, if an image is referenced in a content item, you can’t delete that image.